 - Community Nutrition Education (CNE) Logic Model, updated 2018

 - Aligning and Elevating University-Based Low-Income Nutrition Education, 2014.

-SNAP-Ed, formerly known as the Family Nutrition Program and Food Stamp Nutrition Education, began in 1988 when cooperative extension faculty in Brown County, Wisconsin and University of Wisconsin extension staff discovered that by committing state and local funding and contracting with the state SNAP agency, an equal amount of federal dollars could be secured to expand the reach of nutrition education to low-income persons in that area.
+The Food Stamp Act of 1977 laid the groundwork for SNAP-Ed through a cooperative program called Food Stamp Nutrition Education.
+In 1988, Cooperative Extension faculty in Brown County, Wisconsin, and University of Wisconsin Extension staff discovered that by committing state and local funding and contracting with the state SNAP agency, an equal amount of federal dollars could be secured to expand the reach of nutrition education to low-income persons in that area.
 Other universities soon followed.
-In 1992, seven states conducted SNAP-Ed using $661 thousand in federal funds.
+In 1992, seven states conducted SNAP-Ed using $661,000 in federal funds.
 By 2004, SNAP-Ed was conducted throughout the country using nearly $460 million, with $228.6 million in SNAP administration funds and the remainder contributed by the states.

-Growth of SNAP-Ed has occurred mainly through the Land-Grant University System, primarily through affiliated state Cooperative Extension Systems (CES), and to a lesser degree through nutrition departments.
-By 2004, land-grant colleges and universities were conducting SNAP-Ed in all 50 states either independently or in cooperation with other contractors, and accounted for the majority of state and local financial support of SNAP-Ed.
+Growth of SNAP-Ed occurred rapidly through the LGU System, primarily through affiliated state Cooperative Extension Systems, and to a lesser degree through nutrition departments.
+By 2004, LGUs were conducting SNAP-Ed in all 50 states either independently or in cooperation with other contractors, and accounted for the majority of state and local financial support of SNAP-Ed.